pedro-gaspar/elixir-grail-diary/content/posts/2021-07-03-the-elixir-tutorial.md

 - create a JSON API with all recent tweets from José Valim
 - scrape posts from Dashbit, store a summarized version in a database to expose has a Graphql endpoint

-Let's learn and have fun 😎
+Let's learn and have fun. 😎

 Subject to changes along the way.